Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Create Node Group Template
 --------------------------
-In this step you need create two Node Group templates.
-Instances in cluster can be differentiated by assignment, but alike instances can be configured in common.
-By node group template creation you need set name, name of plugin, version of plugin, flavor and list of node processes.
+In this step you need to create two Node Group templates.
+Instances in cluster may be differentiated by assignment, but the same instances can be configured in common.
+You should set name, name of plugin, version of plugin, flavor and list of node processes by node group template creation.
 1. Let's create `master` node group template:

 .. code:: bash